 Due to water conditions, weather and mayflies, few families were taking advantage of the beaches on the bay and lakes during our visit.
 However, weather was perfect for riding bikes.
 Maumee Bay State Park is a great place for a family bike ride as it is remarkably flat.
 Little ones will not tire too quickly.
 Bikes of various sizes are available to rent at the Lodge.

 We rode miles around the state park on our bikes checking out the camping and the beaches.
 The privacy of the campsites and friendliness of the campers really impressed me.
 On our bike ride, we also visited the Trautman Nature Center.
 The ranger at the nature center happily showed us many frogs and snakes.
 We also enjoyed the high quality interpretive exhibits in the nature center.
+Near the nature center there are many hiking trails.

 Not Quite in Ohio – Oglebay Resort in Wheeling, West Virginia